harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **ಬೆಲ್ ಬಾಟಮ್ (Bell Bottom)** - A police constable who has dream to become a detective, gets an oppurtunity to prove his mettle when a series of burglar happens in the town.
 * **ಉಗ್ರಂ (Ugram)** - The most I like about this movie is its strong character building of the hero.
 Even the cinematography of the movie and dialogues are a treat for viewers.
 * **ಒಂದು ಮೊಟ್ಟೆಯ ಕಥೆ (Ondhu Motteya Kathe)** - Comedy in a movie should be situation based.
 This film shows it.
 An important topic is taken for the film and the situations make you laugh as well feel sad about the hero's condition.
-* **ಕಾವಲುಧಾರಿ (Kavaludhari)** - What to say about this movie.
+* **ಕವಲುಧಾರಿ (Kavaludhari)** - What to say about this movie.
 Two murders need to be solved.
 A cop takes interst and starts solving it.
 The way mystery unfolds and the way it is explained, it is really in another level.
 Its a must watch.
 * **ಆಪರೇಷನ್ ಅಲಮೇಲಮ್ಮ (Operation Alamelamma)** - Police trying to solve a kidnap and suspect is a common man who is a branded item freak.
 The story revolves around this common man.
 The humor and the mystry combination is biggest plus of this movie.
 * **ಶುಭಮಂಗಳ (Shubhamangala)** - A Puttanna Kanagal movie based on a novel.
 A 70's movie, where female protagonist needs to be independent and full fill her promise to father.
 Along with that needs to maintain her friendship with male protagonist.
 * **ಸಿಂಪಲ್ ಆಗಿ ಒಂದು ಲವ್ ಸ್ಟೋರಿ (Simple aagi ondhu love story)** - hero goes and meets a heroine and discuss about their past relationship.
 A simple story and yet the way it is laid out is different.
 Film dialogues, editing, cinematography are a big plus.